rlancemartin/claude-prompt-lab/README.md

 # 🏥 Dr Claude's Prompt Lab

-A tool for analyzing and optimizing prompts for local reasoning models using Claude as an expert system.
-Designed to work with models running via Ollama that emit thinking/reasoning traces.
+A laboratory for designing and optimizing prompts for open source reasoning models, using Claude as an expert evaluator and prompt doctor.
+This tool leverages the unique ability of open source models to expose their reasoning process, allowing us to diagnose and improve their behavior through better prompting.
+It also leverages Claude as a strong evaluator and [meta-prompter](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/prompt-generator).

 ## Overview

-Claude Prompt Lab helps you improve your prompts by:
+Dr Claude's Prompt Lab helps you design better prompts through a novel diagnostic approach:

-- Running your prompt against a local reasoning model (via Ollama)
-- Capturing and analyzing the model's thinking process
-- Using Claude to evaluate responses and suggest prompt improvements
+1. **Transparent Reasoning**: Utilizes open source models that expose their step-by-step reasoning process
+2. **Expert Evaluation**: Uses Claude to assess if the model's response and reasoning meet objectives
+3. **Diagnostic Analysis**: When responses fall short, Claude analyzes the model's reasoning trace
+4. **Prompt Treatment**: Claude acts as a meta-prompter to prescribe improved prompts
-- Iteratively refining the prompt until desired performance is achieved
+5. **Iterative Refinement**: Repeats the process until the model achieves desired performance

 The tool generates a detailed "medical report" style analysis of each attempt, tracking the progression of prompt improvements.